Hofer-Julian/julianhofer.eu/content/blog/03-git-forges.md

 If you don't have push access to the repository, now it's time to create your own fork.
 Without the forge CLI tools, you first fork the repository in the web interface.

-Then you'd run the following commands:
+Then, you run the following commands:

 ```shell
 git remote rename origin upstream